 1) Section 5.3.2 Steep Slopes: The applicant is proposing to exceed 25 percent of the area containing 25percent or greater slopes.
-These slopes are not natural, but manmade slopes.
+These slopes are manmade slopes surrounding the existing parking lot areas.

-Staff Comment: Staff believes the Council could find a public purpose for exceeding the steep slopes, as these are manmade, not natural, slopes.
+Staff Comment: Staff believes the Council could find a public purpose for exceeding the steep slopes, as these are manmade, not natural, slopes and LUMO 5.3.2(c)(3) states that LUMO 5.3.2 does not apply to existing cut and fill slopes associated with roads, parking lots, or driveways.